Description

 The proceedings were discontinued.

-Exceptional circumstances exemptions are now (as of June 2021) given for compassionate reasons such as visiting dying relatives; however, as admitted on the managed isolation website, they are rarely granted.
+Exceptional circumstances exemptions were subsequently allowed for compassionate reasons such as visiting dying relatives; however, they were rarely granted.
 To be granted such an exemption, there must be a very low public health risk and that risk must be able to be managed.

 Document